-In addition to these regressions, we estimate explicit IV models, for which we regress the outcome variables (total household income and others) on actual social security benefits that are instrumented by simulated benefits.
+In addition to these regressions, we estimate explicit IV models, for which we regress total household income and o poverty on actual public pension benefits that are instrumented by simulated benefits.
 These IV estimations make it possible to understand the parameter estimates more straightforward and also provide a standard error for the estimated effect of benefits on income and other outcome variables.
 Table 3 presents the estimated coefficients on actual benefits, which are instrumented by simulated benefits, in each specification.
 The results in this table confirm that implicit IV discussions presented above are relevant.
 For example, in the case of total household income regressions with only gender controlled in Models II-IV (see the bottom part of the table), the estimated coefficients on instrumented actual benefits are in a range between 0.47 and 0.80, and also they are all quite significant.
-The table also confirms that benefits significantly reduce poverty rates, but not health care benefits.
+The table also confirms that benefits significantly reduce poverty rates.